PostHog/posthog.com/contents/blog/hightouch-posthog-reverse-etl-integration.md

 You can try any destination for free for 14 days and Hightouch also offers a 30-day trial on its paid tiers.
 Head to its [pricing page](https://hightouch.io/pricing/) for more detail and custom options.

-## Can I build my own Reverse ETL plugin for PostHog?
+## Can I build my own reverse ETL plugin for PostHog?

 You absolutely can.

 PostHog is open source and we love it when people contribute to making the product better for everyone.
 The community has already contributed plugins for, to name just a few, [Salesforce](https://github.com/Vinovest/posthog-salesforce), [Google Pub Sub](https://github.com/vendasta/pubsub-plugin), and [Rudderstack](https://github.com/rudderlabs/rudderstack-posthog-plugin).

-We're also currently running a [PostHog Plugin Bounty](https://github.com/PostHog/posthog/issues/8437) for a few specific plugins we'd like have on PostHog.
+We also recently ran a [PostHog Plugin Bounty](https://github.com/PostHog/posthog/issues/8437) for a few specific plugins we'd like have on PostHog.
+All current bounties have been assigned, but we're always open to suggestions.

 Whether you have an idea for a plugin or just need some help, please [join our community Slack channel](/slack) to get involved.